 As a dual enrollment student, you’ll pay the standard lower-level tuition rate for undergraduate courses.
 You’re responsible for the cost of books and supplies, but you won’t have to pay the student service fee.

-If one of your parents works here, you may use their employee tuition benefit for dual enrollment courses.
+If one of your parents works for CMU, you may use their employee tuition benefit for dual enrollment courses.
 Be sure your parent fills out the appropriate forms through your account before the semester begins.